The history of Munich Airport

 Airplane crash in Munich 1987: Sports plane crashes on FastFood Restaurant in Wasserbuger Landstrasse in Munich-Trudering.
 Prugger-Weg, narrowly missed the ARAL petrol station located there, brushed against a bus on line 192 of the former [...]

-In 1983, the last extensions to the Munich exhibition center on the Schwanthalerhöhe were carried out - further enlargement of the Munich Exhibition Center was no longer conceivable for reasons of space.
-In 1985, the then head of the trade fair, Werner Marzin, wrote a memorandum “On the situation and future prospects of the Munich trade fair center”.
+In 1983, the last extensions to the Munich exhibition center on the Schwanthalerhöhe were carried out - a further expansion of the Munich Exhibition Center was no longer conceivable for reasons of space.
+In 1985, the head of the trade fair at the time, Werner Marzin, wrote a memorandum “On the situation and future prospects of the Munich trade fair center”.
 In the document, the former head of the trade fair describes "a healthy further development of the [...]

 Since November 1988 Munich Airport has had a second terminal that was used exclusively for charter traffic.